derek-y-lee/FinalProject-FoodDetectionApp/README.md

 ![alt text](https://i.imgur.com/fYs8mm1.png)

 ##### Do NOT opt for Instant Run.
-Alternatively if you accidentally did, simply go to Android Studio > Preferences and navigate to the Instant Run sidebar option where you can select to uncheck the "Enable Instant Run"
+Alternatively if you accidentally did, simply go to Android Studio > Preferences and navigate to the Instant Run sidebar option where you can select to uncheck the "Enable Instant Run."

 ![alt text](https://i.imgur.com/1ibb5oR.png)